The Queen of Light took her bow,

 Us humans keep trying to ensconce ourselves inside walls and comfy pillows and safe spaces.
 But these things mean nothing without a battle.
 As the old saying goes, a ship is safe in a harbour, but that’s not what a ship is for.

 I know we all think we’d like to leave the battlefield.
 Crack it big and retire early to some pretty place you can’t find on a map.
-But think about it.
-Is that really what gets your pulse racing?
+But is that really what gets your pulse racing?
 Knowing that you’ve squirrelled away enough to go become utterly irrelevant somewhere no one cares about?

 Outsiders are making the next Renaissance.
 Those who saddle up and fight for personal, financial, political, and economic authenticity in a world running away from its battles; running to hedonism, nihilism, fatalism, victimology, dependency, economic free-lunchism, and political shortcuts.
 That doesn’t mean Outsiders are strong.
 Heck, it doesn’t even mean they win.
 It means they take their place on their battlefields.
 Day in.
 Day out.
 Because the alternative is running scared.
 Capitulation.
 Hopelessness.